 The Jeep Grand Cherokee is a mid-size crossover utility vehicle sold under Fiat Chrysler’s rugged Jeep brand, and produced over four distinct generations.
 Where many crossovers currently on the market started life as truck-based body-on-frame SUVs, the Grand Cherokee has used a car-like unibody structure since its initial introduction for 1993, making it a bit of a trend-setter among similarly sized vehicles.

-This has given Fiat Chrysler ample time to get the formula just right.
+The unibody design has given Fiat Chrysler ample time to get the formula just right.

 And so they have, apparently, as the Jeep Grand Cherokee continues to sell at an impressive clip, despite not having had a complete redesign since the 2011 model year.
 An all-new, fifth-generation model is reportedly on its way at last, but extracting maximum value (and time) from existing vehicle designs is something of a Fiat Chrysler specialty.
 Think of the Dodge Challenger, Charger, and Durango, all of which got their last redesign around the same time as the Grand Cherokee.
 Think also of the previous-generation Jeep Wrangler JK, which stuck around for over a decade without a redesign.